sbkoth/sbkoth-intro-page/RUNNING_LOCALLY.md

 Key components have been memoized using React.memo to prevent unnecessary re-renders:

-1. **BlogSection** - Optimized to only re-render when blog posts change
-2. **Features** - Memoized to avoid re-rendering when other parts of the app update
+1. **Features** - Memoized to avoid re-rendering when other parts of the app update
-3. **ProjectGrid** - Optimized for efficient rendering of project cards
+2. **ProjectGrid** - Optimized for efficient rendering of project cards
-4. **Services** - Memoized to improve performance for service card rendering
+3. **Services** - Memoized to improve performance for service card rendering

 These optimizations help reduce the rendering workload, especially for complex components with many child elements.